collabnix/dockerlabs/README.md

 # Categories

-This repo contains Docker Labs & tutorials authored by members of the open community.
+DockerLabs is a tutorials authored by members of the open community.
 Below are the list of categories:

 ## Docker